 The contents of this article are human-created.

 This post may contain affiliate links.
-Please see our full disclosure for details.>
+Please see my full disclosure for details.>

-Icing is one of those things that I never really miss, except for around the holidays.
-I absolutely love making, baking and decorating gingerbread cookies!
-For many years, I simply went without the icing because I thought it would be much harder to find ways to make natural food colouring and eggless icing.
-However, I was missing out because making your own naturally coloured, vegan icing couldn't be any easier, and it only takes a minute to make!
+For many years, I simply went without the icing because I thought it would be much more difficult to make natural food colouring and eggless icing.
+However, I was missing out because it's surprisingly simple to make naturally coloured icing!

 How to Make Eggless Icing Without Aquafaba